Canonicalization: The Ultimate Guide for SEO

 Link

-header in the HTTP response. - The header should look like this:
+or Nginx's server blocks) or using server-side scripting to dynamically add the header. - The header should look like this:

 Link: <https://example.com/your-preferred-page>; rel="canonical"